Can You Unblock US Netflix? What Works To Get Netflix AbroadBy Steph Myers / August 3, 2018 / Tags: How-To, Netflix, pressroom, Unblock Content

 Even through the worst of the upheaval one company remained steadfast, and today still works to let users unblock Netflix US from abroad: NordVPN.
 In our testing, NordVPN performed the best and fastest, with zero downtime.
 It unblocks US Netflix, Netflix UK, Netflix Canada, and others.
 You can use to watch Netflix on a laptop or desktop computer, iOS or Android device, or streaming device like Apple TV.

 NordVPN works seamlessly 99% of the time to give users abroad access to Netflix titles available in different regions.
 Streaming speeds are also incredibly fast thanks to maximum server bandwidth — in fact, often faster than without using NordVPN, since it also prevents ISP throttling.
 Their 30-day money-back guarantee is a nice touch to reassure customers who’ve been burned.
-You can get their limited-time deal of 72% off when you sign up for a 2-year plan ($3.29/mo).
+Plus, you can get this exclusive deal — the best you’ll find from any VPN.

 We also had good results using ExpressVPN to get American Netflix.
-However, ExpressVPN is more expensive ($8.32/mo) with no improvement in performance or speed.
+However, ExpressVPN is expensive (about $9/month) compared to NordVPN with no improvement in performance or speed.

 When you want to switch to a different Netflix region to check out more titles, just change your VPN settings or turn it off if you want to return to your home version of Netflix.
 (Note: A VPN will also let you unblock lots of other region-restricted websites like HBO, Showtime, Amazon Video, and more.)